vaginessa/porn-vault/README.md

 npm install
 ```

-- Run web app in dev mode
+- Run web app in dev mode (in app/ folder)

 ```
 npm run serve
 ```

-- Build web app
+- Build web app (in app/ folder)

 ```
 npm run build
 ```

-- Run server in dev mode
+- Run server in dev mode (in root folder)

 ```
 npm run mon
 ```

-- Run server in release mode
+- Run server in release mode (in root folder)

 ```
 npm run build
 ```

-And run the built exe in the release/ folder
+And run the built executable in the release/ folder

 ## Images